Somali militants hit Kismayu as African troops move in

 "We shall never spare Kenya and Ethiopia even if they withdraw their troops.
 They are age old enemies of Somalia and we shall fight them be it in their lands or here till the doomsday," al Shabaab spokesman Sheikh Ali Mohamud Rage said.

-Police in Kenya said on Tuesday the office of the anti-terror police unit in Garissa, near the Somali border, was on fire.
-It was not clear what started the blaze, but it followed attacks on police on Sunday and Monday in the Kenyan town which were blamed on al Shabaab.

-There are likely to be growing fears that the militants will look to carry out more, high profile attacks beyond Somalia's borders, in a bid to re-establish their jihadist credentials.
+There are likely to be growing fears that the battered militants will look to carry out high profile attacks beyond Somalia's borders, in a bid to re-establish their jihadist credentials.

 "It appears that, with the loss of Kismayu, Shabaab's days as a quasi-conventional military force occupying and, to an extent, administering territory within Somalia are over," said J. Peter Pham of U.S. think-tank the Atlantic Council.